 Youth and adults who have participated in RCIA complete their initiation with the Holy Eucharist.
 Children who have been baptized prepare for their first Eucharist (see below) after their first Reconciliation.

 First Eucharist Guidelines for the First Eucharist Masses on May 1 & 2, May 8 & 9, 2021 due to the ongoing COVID-19 pandemic.

 Congratulations!
 You and your child have recently celebrated our Lord's mercy and unconditional grace in the Sacrament of Reconciliation.
 Next, we will begin preparing for the celebration of the Sacrament of Holy Eucharist.

 The book My Own Mass Book has been chosen to serve as your guide on this faith-filled journey.
 This material is supplemental to that which will be covered in both our parish and school based religious education components.
 It provides a wonderful opportunity for you and your child to reflect on your connection with our parish as well as deepen your relationship with God and one another.

 Each week you will receive an email sharing a particular theme and listing corresponding pages to be completed in My Own Mass Book.
-By following the suggested timeline, your family will finish the book just in time to celebrate the sacrament of First Eucharist on May 1&2, 2021 at the 4:30 P.M.
+By following the suggested timeline, your family will finish the book just in time to celebrate the sacrament of First Eucharist on May 1 & 2, and May 8 & 9, 2021 at the 4:30 P.M.
 Vigil and Sunday at 7:00 A.M., 9:00 A.M., 11:00 A.M. and 5:30 P.M.
 Masses.

 Our Eucharistic journey will begin with the first email installment in this series.
 The parish will help and support you in many ways but it is you, the parent, who has the greatest impact on your child's faith and faith development.
 We pray that this stage of preparation will be a special, sacred time for you and your family.